thesmilingdead/thesmilingdead/README.md

 <p align="center"> PLEASE be patient with me!
 I am very anxious/quiet with people I don't know.
 I usually don't interact first for that reason, that's my bad.
 If I don't reply to you/ignore you please don't keep hastling me
 <p align="center"> Please ONLY C+H if we KNOW EACHOTHER.
 Do NOT copy my ponys unless I say it's okay, credits are appreciated if given permission.
 <p align="center"> I am usually sat at the top of the map, in the Gorillaz area, TADC area or at the docks!
 Normally offtab/AFK unless I'm with friends.
+<p align="center"> Please be aware that I have fictkins and selfship!
+Doubles are fine of course, I don't care.

 <p align="center"> ✦